Royal Tar fire

-The Royal Tar fire was a ship fire, in 1836, in which the passenger steamship Royal Tar caught fire and burned, while transporting a circus with its animals.
+The Royal Tar fire was an 1836 ship fire in which the passenger steamship Royal Tar burned while transporting a circus with its animals.

 Ship career

 Royal Tar was the first steamer on the route between St. John, Eastport and Portland, Maine.
 It was built at the shipyard of William and Isaac Olive, Carleton, and launched in November 1835.

 Last voyage

-On sailing from its berth at Peter's wharf, Eastport on October 21, the ship had a crew of 21, and 70 passengers, including a number of women and children.
-The passenger list was larger than usual, as it had the members of a menagerie, Burgess and Dexter's Zoological Institute, managed by a Mr. Fuller.
+On sailing from its berth at Peter's wharf, Eastport on October 21, the ship had a crew of 21 and 70 passengers, including a number of women and children.
+The passenger list was larger than usual as it had the members of a menagerie, Burgess and Dexter's Zoological Institute, managed by a Mr. Fuller.
 The animals included an elephant, two camels, and a variety of captive beasts and birds.
 There was also a large waxwork exhibit and a huge show wagon called an omnibus, as well as wagons required for carrying the cages, with the horses needed to pull them.
 Two of the ship's four lifeboats were offloaded to make room for the animals.